halimdakir/TaskPulse-Platform/README.md

 # TaskPulse: Intelligent Task Management and Insight Platform

-TaskPulse is a lightweight SaaS platform for intelligent task management and productivity insights, simple on the surface, but powered by real-world technologies like .NET, Go, and React.
+**TaskPulse** is a lightweight SaaS platform for intelligent task management and productivity insights.
+It helps teams organize work, track progress, and discover data-driven productivity patterns; built with modern technologies like .NET, Go, and React.

 ---